plone/documentation/docs/install/source-step-by-step.md

 (install-source-cookiecutter-zope-instance-presets-label)=

 Instead we prepare a file {file}`instance.yaml` with the parameters we want to set.
-A minimal example is (add options as needed):
+A minimal example with one add-on configured is (add options as needed):

 ```yaml
 default_context: